Thorbjørn Jagland

 Jagland studied economics at the University of Oslo at introductory level, but did not graduate.
 He started his political career in the Workers' Youth League, which he led from 1977 to 1981.
 He was party secretary from 1986 to 1992 and party leader from 1992 to 2002.

 Jagland's cabinet, albeit short-lived, was marked by controversies, with two ministers being forced to withdraw following personal scandals.
 Jagland, who was much ridiculed in the media for his quotes and statements and frequently portrayed as incompetent, resigned following the 1997 election, as a consequence of his much ridiculed 36.9 ultimatum, even though his party won the most votes.
 In 2010 a group of forty prominent historians ranked Jagland as the weakest Norwegian prime minister since the end of the Second World War; two years before, his predecessor Gro Harlem Brundtland had criticized his premiership in harsh terms and described Jagland as "stupid".
 Also his term as Foreign Minister was marked by controversies, due to his perceived lack of qualification for the office and quotes and statements that were considered inappropriate.
 Jagland was widely perceived to have been passed over when Jens Stoltenberg formed his second cabinet in 2005.

 In 2009, Jagland was elected as the secretary-general of the Council of Europe.
 In 2014 he was reelected for an additional five years.
-His tenure as secretary-general has been controversial, and he has been accused of inaction against corruption and of servility towards Putin's Russia.
+His tenure as secretary-general has been controversial, and he has been accused of inaction against corruption and of servility towards Vladimir Putin's Russia.
 Jagland was a member of the Norwegian Nobel Committee, and left in 2020; he formerly served as its chairman from 2009 to 2015.